hugolm84/spotifyWebApi/README.md

 # spotifyWebApi
+This api server will serve the most of the supported api functions that libspotify offers.
+All responses will be in json format.
+To get functions to create and add tracks to playlists, use the addCreate branch.
-Modified and further developed code based on Spotifys spshell example.
+Note: This is modified and further developed code based on Spotifys spshell example.
-I would love to get any thoughts on makeing this more threaded, but consider that libspotify only supports one session per process...

 ## Supported API methods
     GET /help